-Led by Elder Douglas Ho, members of the church gathers to spread the Gospel of Jesus Christ in fulfillment of the great commission.
+Led by Pr Clement Chew, members of the church gathers to spread the Gospel of Jesus Christ in fulfillment of the great commission.

 Simei Care Ministry

-Tabernacle BPC conducts a simple worship service at Simei Care Centre every month.
+Tabernacle Bible Presbyterian Church conducts a simple worship service at Simei Care Centre every month.
 The ministry starting in May 2009 headed by Elder Douglas to provide a place for the residents in Simei Care Centre to worship the Lord and also as an out-reach to the unbelievers there.

 Simei Care Centre is a psychiatric rehabilitation centre aimed at achieving long-term recovery.
 Psychiatric disability refers to a wide range of mental health conditions and may significantly impair the person’s performance in major life activities.

 The objective of this ministry is to build up and encourage the Christians in Simei Care Centre and also to spread the Gospel to the non-Christians.
-On the 3rd Saturday of every month, members of Tabernacle BPC will serve the Lord there by preparing the place for worship as well as interacting with the residents to encourage them in the faith.
+On the 3rd Saturday of every month, members of the church will serve the Lord there by preparing the place for worship as well as interacting with the residents to encourage them in the faith.
 Worship service starts at 10.30am.

-On 26 Dec 2010, Sister Serene, a resident in Simei care Centre, was baptized in Tabernacle BPC.
+On 26 Dec 2010, Sister Serene, a resident in Simei care Centre, was baptized in church.
 May this ministry continue to bear fruit for the Lord.

-Tabernacle BPC sends out mission team to spread God’s word and to encourage the brethren serving the Lord overseas.
-We thank the Lord that in 2012, we are able to serve the Lord in mission stations in Myanmar, Nias, Vietnam and Kemaman.
+Tabernacle Bible Presbyterian Church sends out mission team to spread God’s word and to encourage the brethren serving the Lord overseas.
+We thank the Lord that we are able to serve the Lord in mission stations in Myanmar, Nias (Indonesia), Vietnam and Kemaman (Malaysia).

 Below are the testimonies and reports from the mission field.